Minami Takahashi

+Minami Takahashi (高橋 みなみ, Takahashi Minami) is a Japanese television personality and singer, best known as the first General Director (総監督, sōkantoku) of idol girl group AKB48 and its network of sister groups.
+Nicknamed Takamina (たかみな), she is also a member of the subgroup no3b alongside fellow AKB48 graduates Minami Minegishi and Haruna Kojima – all three are currently affiliated with Mama&Son Inc.

 Career

 Takahashi was born in Hachiōji, Tokyo.
 In August 2005, she became one of the 30th HoriPro Talent Contest's 15 final candidates, but she did not win the competition's Grand-Prix prize.
 In October 2005, she participated in the first AKB48 audition and beat 7,924 other applicants to be chosen as one of the 24 founding members of the group.
 According to Tomonobu Togasaki, the manager of the AKB48 Theater, she had two unofficial advantages going for her, in that both her birthday (8 April; 1991-04-08) and her height (148 cm) contain the number "48".
 She debuted with Team A on 8 December 2005.

 In 2008, no3b members, including Takahashi, appeared in the TV Tokyo drama Men Dol.
 She starred as Nami/Kai in this television series.

 On 23 August 2009, Takahashi was officially announced as the captain of AKB48's Team A.

 Three years later, on 24 August 2012, with Mariko Shinoda replacing her as the captain of Team A, Minami Takahashi was promoted to be the General Director of the entire AKB48 enterprise, including all sister groups.

 Takahashi appears regularly in the AKB48 singles as one of the group's key singers.
 In addition, Minami frequently represents AKB48 on TV programs such as Music Station, and in other of the group's publicity events.
 She was also scheduled to take part in the AKB48's 3-day live concert event titled "Takamina ni tsuite ikimasu" (たかみなについて行きます), which was to have been held on 25–27 March 2011 at the Yokohama Arena but was cancelled due to the 2011 Tōhoku earthquake and tsunami.

 Minami Takahashi at the opening ceremony for the 4th annual Tokyo Detention House Exhibition, October 2015.